bastienwirtz/homer/docs/customservices.md

 # Custom Services

-Here is an overview of all custom services that are avaiable within Homer.
+Here is an overview of all custom services that are available within Homer.

 ## PiHole